cyuria/build.nvim/README.md

 build system.
 Even if you aren't in the project root directory, *build.nvim* should automatically find the project root and add extra arguments for you.
-I.e. instead of running `make` *build.nvim* will run `make -C ../PATH/TO/YOUR/PROJECT` when in a makefile based build system.
+I.e. instead of running `make` *build.nvim* will run `make -C ../PATH/TO/YOUR/PROJECT/ROOT` when in a makefile based build system.

 ### A Note for Some Build Systems

 Some build systems, i.e. meson and cargo will need an extra argument, such as `:make compile` with meson or `:make build` with cargo.
 This allows you more control, like running `:make test` or `:make check` instead.

+This can of course be changed by simply creating your own config which overrides the relevant systems.
+The same applies if you want to do the inverse with some other build system.

 ### Lua API